Arlanthir/notes/CardMagic.md

 2. When they yell stop, drop packet **A** on top of the deck.
 3. The previous top card is on top.

+# Color changes

+Apparently transforming one card in another.

+## Shake color change

+1. Pick two cards back-to-back with thumb and middle finger on opposite corners.
+2. While shaking, use the ring finger and/or index finger to rotate the cards together.
+3. Place the two cards on top of deck.
+4. Pick up only the top one to hand out for examination.

 # Double lifts